kcartlidge/migratable-go/README.md

 - `next` - roll forward one migration
 - `back` - roll backward one migration
 - `target` - target specific version

+Note that there is a distinction between rolling back all migrations using the `back` or `target 0` actions, as opposed to using `reset`.

+The former actions will undo all migrations as expected but will leave the history in the `migratable_state` tracking table.
+However using `reset` will drop that table when the rollbacks complete, removing all trace of _Migratable_ and any migration history.

 ### Example commands